This is the mug that started it all, Baguio City was my very first Starbucks Global Icon City Mug.

 I let it rest for a while, thinking I’d decide after having coffee.
 Well, it turned out that there’s no need to, L decided it for me by secretly purchasing it and giving it to me as a gift.
 And so starts my quest to complete the Global City Mugs in the Philippines, thanks L!

 The mug depicts what Baguio is most known for besides its cool weather, its flowers.
-Baguio celebrates this every February via their month-long Panagbenga Festival (which I have yet to attend).
+Baguio celebrates this every February via their month-long Panagbenga Festival (which I have yet to attend, by the way).
 A fully bloomed sunflower graces the mug’s frontside, while pine trees stands tall at the back part.
 Of the eleven Starbucks mugs in the Philippines, this is the only one (as of this writing) to sport a dark green hue.